aleen42/PersonalWiki/projectManagement/time/time.md

 ### 11. Q&A

-- What refers to the process of developing a working replica of the system or some aspect of the system?
+- Which of the following processes in project time management involves identifying the specific tasks that the project team members and stakeholders must perform to produce the project deliverables?
-    - Prototyping
+    - Defining activities
-    - Decomposition
+    - Developing the schedule
-    - Variance
+    - Sequencing activities
-    - Use case modeling
+    - Estimating activity durations

 > answer: <strong>*Prototyping.*</strong>